Doubletalk Making Your Head Spin

 gold can be found.

 COIN SHOOTING: Specialized metal detectors with visual target id and audio target id, with notch capabilities allow you to specifically target silver coins, gold coins, clad coins of all denominations while eliminating trash like pulltabs, aluminum foil, nails, bottle caps and more.
 These are precision instrumnets designed to help you find more coins and even gold and silver jewelry at parks, playgrounds, schools, ballfields, old home sites, abandoned houses, historic properties, dry and wet salt beaches and more.
 Millions of dollars of coins have been lost over the centuries in cities, towns, villages, counties throughout the United States.
-Tens, if not hundreds of thousands of dollars in coinage have been recovered using metal detectors from Fisher, Garrett, Teknetics, XP, Whites and Tesoro.
+Tens, if not hundreds of thousands of dollars in coinage have been recovered using metal detectors from Fisher, Garrett, Teknetics, XP, Whites.

 BEACH & SHALLOW WATER HUNTING: From sandy coastal beaches, to lake side swim resorts we offer metal detectors that will help you succeed at finding gold and silver jewelry, rings, chains, pendants, earrings, watches and bracelets.
 They are sensitive to gold, able to penetrate wet salt sand or mineralized lake beds, come in both weather proof and water proof models that resist the elements.